 GEMS — Great Quotes

-[We add new quotes to the top of the list, to save you scrolling down if you’ve been here before.]
+NOTE: Blog Administrators add quotes to this page.
+And we add them to the top of the list, to save you scrolling down if you’ve been here before.

 Psalm 55:21 — The words of his mouth were smoother than butter.